wyhwong/DriftSim/README.md

 ---

 ## Configs
-The configs of the base waveform, target waveform, and match can be adjusted in `config/base.yaml`, `config/target.yaml`, and `config/match.yaml` respectively.
+The configs of the base waveform, target waveform, and match can be adjusted in `config/config.yaml`.

 ---